top of page

 Our Goals

-We will prepare graduates to provide quality nutrition care to culturally and ethnically diverse populations.
+2. Program graduates will provide quality nutrition care to culturally and ethnically diverse populations.

 Intern Outcomes